ecmwf/open-ecpds/Options.md

 Set the maximum time that the client will wait for the MQTT connection to be established.

 ### http.mqttHref
-This option allows specifying the HREF to be used for retrieving the data content related to the received notification.
-This is typically a field in the returned message (e.g., for WIS2, the 'links[0].href' field of the JSON message).
-If the output is empty, the notification is ignored.
-When configured as a function in the script editor, a parameter must be specified.
-ECPDS will assign this parameter the content of the notification message (e.g., the JSON message in the case of WIS2).
+This option allows specifying the HREF to use for retrieving the data content associated with the received notification and should specify an HTTP or HTTPS URL.
+Typically, this is extracted from a field within the message payload (e.g., in WIS2, the 'links[0].href' field of the JSON message).
+When configured through the property editor, this option can only be a static URL.
+When configured through the script editor, the 'mqttPayload' parameter can be used.
+ECPDS assigns this parameter the content of the notification message (e.g., the JSON object in the case of WIS2).
+This parameter enables inspection of the metadata and the application of filtering to process only relevant notifications, and to build the HREF dynamically; such as by extracting a field from the 'mqttPayload' parameter.
+The 'mqttTopic' parameter is also available.

 ### http.mqttKeepAliveInterval
 Set the interval at which the client should send a "keep alive" message to the MQTT broker.
 "Keep alive" messages are used to maintain the connection between the client and the broker.
 If there is no other communication between the client and the broker within the specified interval, the client sends a "keep alive" message to ensure the connection remains active.